jazzband/django-debug-toolbar/docs/contributing.rst

 or add a feature code, please consider adding proper coverage in the test suite, especially if it has a chance for a regression.

+If you change a CSS or a JavaScript file, you should update both the original file and the minified version in the same commit.
+Use ``make compress_css`` and ``make compress_js`` to minify files.

 Translations
 ------------